svakulenk0/TweetsClassifier/README.md

 ## Motivation

-Train a classifier to recommend relevant tweets (news) in real time.
+Train a classifier to recommend relevant tweets.

 ## Aproach